Aiden-ytarame/EventTriggerHelper/README.md

 *  **eventData:** Its the Event Data field names that show up in the Level Editor.

 Example: RegisterCustomEvent(new ExampleLogEvent(), new List{string}(){"Message to Log"});

+### Making a new Trigger

+Triggers work by calling GameManager2.CallEvent(Trigger) when they want to. the function is called for every trigger using

+In the example "Player_Moved" it calls the function CallEvent when a player just started moving.

+### Registering a new Trigger

 ## Usage